TooTallNate/node-ogg/README.md

 ### NodeJS native binding to libogg

-This module provides a Writable stream interface for decoding `ogg` files, and a Readable stream for encoding `ogg`files. `libogg` only provides the interfaces for multiplexing the various streams embedding into an ogg file (and vice versa), therefore this module must be used in conjunction with a `node-ogg` compatible stream module, like `node-vorbis`, `node-theora`, or `node-flac`.
+This module provides a Writable stream interface for decoding `ogg` files, and a Readable stream for encoding `ogg` files. `libogg` only provides the interfaces for multiplexing the various streams embedding into an ogg file (and vice versa), therefore this module is intended to be used in conjunction with a `node-ogg`-compatible stream module, like `node-vorbis` and `node-theora`.

 Installation